© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Skegby Manor House, immediately south east of Pond Cottage is a scheduled monument protected by Historic England under reference 1020993.
 View the official record →

-Skegby Manor House is a medieval residential structure located in Nottinghamshire, dating to the late medieval period.
+Skegby Manor House is a medieval manor house located in Nottinghamshire, dating from the fourteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020993.

 Skegby Manor House, immediately south east of Pond Cottage is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020993.